renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 * Close the browser.

 #### Expected Results:
-* After steps 1-19: Same as in test case 003.
-* After steps 20-21: After entering the coupon code and clicking the "Apply Coupon" button, the expected result is the application of the coupon and any changes to the cart or order price.
+* After steps 19-20: After entering the coupon code and clicking the "Apply Coupon" button, the expected result is the application of the coupon and any changes to the cart or order price.
-* After steps 22-23: Proceed to the payment section, where the user should enter correct payment details and credit card information.
+* After steps 21-22: Proceed to the payment section, where the user should enter correct payment details and credit card information.
-* After step 24: The user should receive an order confirmation and be redirected to the order confirmation page.
+* After step 23: The user should receive an order confirmation and be redirected to the order confirmation page.
-* After step 25: The browser is closed.
+* After step 24: The browser is closed.
 ---